sgrubsmyon/load_patstat/README.md

 This utility wants to make it easy for everyone to build a *PATSTAT MySQL* database from raw csv data.
 To achieve high-performances, database tables are compressed.

-Currently, there is full compatibility with version Autumn 2015, also known as 2015b.
+Currently, there is full compatibility with version Spring 2016, also known as 2016a.

-The utility is also capable of loading the standardized EEE-PPAT person table with harmonized assignee names and assignee sector allocations (https://www.ecoom.be/en/EEE-PPAT).
-This table has been officially included in version 2015a.
+~~The utility is also capable of loading the standardized EEE-PPAT person table with harmonized assignee names and assignee sector allocations (https://www.ecoom.be/en/EEE-PPAT).
+This table has been officially included in version 2015a.~~ This is untested, as I do not have this database.

 Prerequisites
 -------------